 Paros is a beautiful island in the West of the Cyclades, close to Naxos, Mykonos, Santorini and Ios – in addition to being the heart of the Cyclades when arriving from Piraeus.
 It is 197 sq km in size and has a population of around 13.000 people.
-A new airport was completed on Paros in the summer of the year 2016, however most people still prefer to travel to Paros by ferry-boat.
+A new international airport was completed on Paros in the summer of the year 2016, however most people still prefer to travel to Paros by ferry-boat.

 This beautiful island has a lot to offer its visitors and you may rest assured that your holidays in Paros shall remain unforgettable.
 Along with beautiful beaches and crystal clear waters, the island also has a lot of archaeological sights, museums and quiet areas.